 Complex commercial matters, high-impact public interest litigation and disability rights, personal injury, and white collar criminal defense; recipient of the ABA's Paul G. Hearne Award for Disability Rights for furthering the rights of people with disabilities; Fellow of the American College of Trial Lawyers.

 Represents individuals with disabilities; advocate for special education for children; represents non-profit / for-profit entities that provide services to individuals with disabilities and the elderly; defends health care providers in licensure and regulatory compliance actions.
 Listed in Top 50 Women Maryland Super Lawyers 2014.

 Represents clients in criminal matters in federal and state courts as well as in civil cases involving disability rights, education, and business litigation; mediation; and advocating for special education services for children in administrative proceedings.

-Plaintiff's malpractice and personal injury, as well as commercial litigation on behalf of both plaintiffs and defendants; represents senior executives in employment-related matters and professionals in administrative licensure proceedings; diverse criminal defense practice; Fellow of the American College of Trial Lawyers; Best Lawyers® 2013 Baltimore Litigation–Labor & Employment "Lawyer of the Year;" listed in Top 100 Maryland Super Lawyers 2014.
+Malpractice and personal injury, as well as commercial litigation; represents senior executives in employment-related matters and professionals in administrative licensure proceedings; diverse criminal defense practice; Fellow of the American College of Trial Lawyers; Best Lawyers® 2013 Baltimore Litigation–Labor & Employment "Lawyer of the Year;" listed in Top 100 Maryland Super Lawyers 2014.